aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 #### Step 3: In each member account (primary Region)

-> **Before you begin, confirm Step 2 finished.** The base pack deploys
+> **Before you begin, confirm Step 2 finished.** The base pack deploys asynchronously.
-> asynchronously — the ARNs returned in Step 2 mean "accepted", not "complete".
 > From the delegated administrator (or management) account, verify that every
 > account reports `CREATE_SUCCESSFUL` before proceeding:
 >